Definition

 Luxembourg Chamber of Commerce Backs Draft Law PL 8648 Transposing Directive (EU) 2024/825 on Green Claims and Durability Information

-Luxembourg is progressing the transposition of Directive (EU) 2024/825, with strict new rules on greenwashing and product durability information set to apply from September 2026.
-Companies must audit environmental claims and update pre-contractual disclosures to include repairability and software support data to maintain compliance and market access.
+Luxembourg is advancing the transposition of EU rules on greenwashing and product durability, with new national requirements set to apply from September 2026.
+Businesses must validate environmental claims and update consumer disclosures to include repairability and software support data to mitigate litigation and enforcement risks.

 Italy Adopts Legislative Decree No 30/2026 Implementing Directive (EU) 2024/825 on Empowering Consumers for the Green Transition